Rush Medical College, Cook County Hospital

 Now we have a lot which constitutes one-fifth of this entire block, and which cost us $11,000, and an elegant building which has cost us $43,000, making the total cost of lot and building $54,000.
 Of this amount $33,500 was contributed by the members of the Regular Faculty of the College, from the Spring Faculty, $1,500 was paid in scholarships, and the remainder, $11,000, was loaned to the College by the “Central Dispensary” at 6 per cent per annum for ninety-nine years.
 We have also reduced our bonds from sixty-live to forty-four in number (all of which are held by the Faculty), and, with the exception of the loan from the Dispensary, are otherwise free from debt.

-of this elegant property in the unprecedented financial crisis, without debt, nay, with paying off $10, 000 of an we think, a reasonable snccess.
+The accumulation of this elegant property in the unprecedented financial crisis, without debt, nay, with paying off $10, 000 of an we think, a reasonable success.

-ACCEPTING THE BUILDUfG.
-President Freer thanked the’Buflding on behalf of the Board of Trustees, the key and the building.
-Miller, on behalf of the Faculty, and in a feeling speech made expression of the feelings of bis associates. music, the President called on Gunn, and he in response beauitiful marble bust of Brainerd, the founder of College.
+After music, the President called on Gunn, and he in response beautiful marble bust of Brainerd, the founder of College.
 In a few well-chosen Gunn paid a feeling tribute to the had for a quarter of a centurv been the head of the college, but also the practitioner in the West-Prof.

 The medical man must first have the elements of a preliminary education.
 He was then fitted for the medical college teaching, which was essentially that of “the university, instructing men and not boys.
 The text-book and recitation plan in vogue in the primary schools was altogether out of place in this university teaching.
 The government of a medical college should be most liberal.
 Every man should do what seemed best in Ids own eyes.